Academic profile

 As an author

-Baldacchino is the author of numerous books, refereed and journalistic articles in academic and political journals.
+Baldacchino is the author of numerous books, essays, refereed and journalistic articles in academic and political journals.

 Between 1983 and 1990 he regularly published journalistic articles and critical essays in political journals and newspapers language and was also a graphic artist and political cartoonist, contributing work on a weekly basis.